MrAnyx/obsidian-ffmpeg-converter/README.md

-# Obsidian FFMPEG Converter
+# Obsidian FFmpeg Converter

 Optimize your vault space by converting your images, video and audio into a more compact format or with reduced quality.

 Most users can reduce the size of their vault by 70%.

-The conversion of your assets is optimized thanks to FFMPEG, a powerful open-source tool.
+The conversion of your assets is optimized thanks to FFmpeg, a powerful open-source tool.

 > ⚠️ Disclaimer : You should always backup your vault before using this plugin.